SA-FIND/High-Entropy-Alloy-Discovery/README.md

 **MetaForge** is a computational materials science pipeline designed to discover optimal High Entropy Alloys (HEAs) for aerospace, corrosion-resistance, lightweight structural, and high-temperature applications.
 It combines materials data from the Materials Project with physics-informed machine learning, genetic algorithms for inverse design, and graph neural network structural relaxation.

-A live demonstration of the inference engine is available at [metaforge-web.onrender.com](https://metaforge-web.onrender.com/). *(Note: the free-tier server sleeps after inactivity and may require up to a minute to wake up on the first visit.)*
+A live demonstration of the inference engine is available at [metaforge-web.onrender.com](https://metaforge-web.onrender.com/). *(Note:server sleeps after inactivity and may require up to a minute to wake up on the first visit.)*

 ---